 2.c.4.b) Characteristics and nature of light

 In the previous section, we have seen the nature of light from its reality or material support and its relations with mass and kinetic energy.

 Now we will complete the nature of light with an analysis of its characteristics concerning movement.
 Let us note that knowing the nature of light explained in the previous paragraph is necessary to understand the characteristics of propagation of light.

-It refers to the characteristics of light about its velocity, derived from the fact that gravity field –luminiferous aether or tension of longitudinal curvature of the filaments of the Global Aether– is the supporting medium upon which the transverse mechanical waves of electromagnetic energy propagate.
+It refers to the characteristics of light about its velocity, derived from the fact that gravity field –LUM Aether (Luminiferous, universal, and mobile) or tension of longitudinal curvature of the filaments of the Global Aether– is the supporting medium upon which the transverse mechanical waves of electromagnetic energy propagate.

 The book Physics and Global Dynamics studies the behavior and characteristics of light regarding movement.

 These characteristics of light can group in the two following points:

 The tension of reticular structure of matter as a support medium for light

 Light travels in vacuum without a need for a support medium, by Relativistic Physics and Quantum Mechanics.

 As we have seen in the book Global Mechanics, one of the characteristics of electromagnetic energy is that it is a transverse mechanical wave upon the tension of the Global Aether or reticular structure of matter.